malezjaa/eddies/apps/docs/src/docs/guides/output.md

 editor.commands.setContent(`<p>Example Text</p>`);
 ```

-- Only available when using `useCustomEditor` hook.
+- Only available when using `useEditor` hook.

 :::